 Throughout history the peasant and the wealthy have used pouches to carry their necessities.
+It’s not like you need a 24 hour tow company Toledo Ohio to haul around your stuff at all times.
+From small to large, light duty to heavy duty, there’s a pouch for virtually any need.
 Small pouches once used by notable characters, like Henry the VIII, Marie Antoinette and Christopher Columbus are sold at auction for hundreds of thousands, sometimes millions of dollars.
 A pouch reportedly used by Issac Newton to carry his rudimentary tools for measuring solar gain recently sold for 2.4 million at Sotheby’s.
 Do not underestimate the value of the pouch, then or now.

 Needless to say if you are not a collector, this is interesting, but not influential in your life today.
 The history of the pouch is a simple one based on the practical necessities of everyday life.
 For millennia the pouch has played a functional role in our lives.
 The predecessor of the modern day purse or day pack, the “possibility bag” was common daily apparel in the days of the pioneer and the mountain man.
 So named because it could carry everything one could possibly need in a day away from the homestead.